By Request: To Sabbath or not to Sabbath? Pt. 2

 • the taking of communion and

-• the enjoying of fellowship in a common meal.
+• the enjoyment of fellowship in a common meal.

 In other words, it does not sound like a modern day “45 minutes and we’re done” routine.
 It took some time!